You are currently viewing What Kind of Activism Is Right for Me?

 In creative activism, you use your artistic expression to make change.

 Yarn bomb on a bridge that features multicolor knitted signs about human rights and LGBTQIA rights.
 Activism definition of creative activism.
-What Kind of Creative Activism is Right for You?

-Here are some examples of creative activism:
+Here are types of creative activism:

 Drawing and Illustration